aprilnovak/nekRSDoc/source/theory.rst

   \overline{u_i'u_i'}=2k

-The *true* :math:`k` equation contains terms that depend on the mean flow velocity, :math:`k`, and the dissipation, in addition to more exotic terms such as :math:`\overline{u_i'u_i'u_j'}` and :math:`\overline{P'u_j'}`.
+The *true* :math:`k` equation contains terms that depend on the mean flow velocity, the turbulent kinetic energy, and the dissipation, in addition to more exotic terms such as :math:`\overline{u_i'u_i'u_j'}` and :math:`\overline{P'u_j'}`.
 These additional fluctuating terms do not bring the *true* :math:`k` equation any closer to a tractable solution, so Prandtl introduced a :math:`\partial k/\partial x_j`